glennDittmann/geogram_predicates/README.md

 ## Contribution
 If you see something as
 - a missing geogram predicate,
-- software desing principles that could be improved,
+- software design principles that could be improved,
 - potential bugs,
 - ambiguous documentation, typos etc.,
 - ...